fingineering/ACR-ACI-Demo/README.md

 # Run a Container on Azure Container Instance using Docker-Compose

+Let's say you have build and application, a simple one and you want easily run it on the Azure cloud.
+But it consists of multiple parts that you want to run in seperate containers.
+Now you have some options, like an Azure Kubernetes Cluster, or an Azure App Service plus some additional resources, or you create an Azure Container Instance.
+Simply run a container in the cloud, no complex infrastructure, no complex configuration.

 ## Create a Resource Group

-Before we start to create actual resources, you might want to create a new resource group for your resource.
+Before we start creating actual resources, you might want to create a new resource group for your resource.
 If you already have one, you can use an existing as well.
-Take not that you can't access an Azure Container Registry in another Subscription.
+Take notice that you can't access an Azure Container Registry in another Subscription, except for public Container Registry, therefore we will need to host all resources in one Azure Subscription.

 ```bash
 az group create -n ContainerDemo -l westeurope